 Wholesaling and warehousing are popular business revenue models, but they require a huge chunk of investment from the very start.
 Managing inventory, tracking the customers’ orders, shipping-related information, and investing in the warehouse- these all require a lot of investment.
 Thus, this revenue model is apt for businesses having the required budget.

 Freemium is a type of business revenue model in which the company offers the users access to its products for no initial charge.
-However, in the freemium model, there is a licensing fee to avail of freemium features and functionality of the app.
+However, in the Freemium model, there is a licensing fee to avail Freemium features and functionality of the app.
 Many businesses use this business revenue model as a monetization strategy for their apps.

 Subscription-based